 As a family, we’ve wanted to travel to Italy for a while.
-This past spring, we finally decided to book a summer trip, deciding that the kids were old enough to enjoy the trip to Europe.
+We finally decided to book a summer trip to Italy, deciding that the kids were old enough to enjoy the trip to Europe.
 We considered our options, and ended up booking a 7-day trip through Adventures by Disney (AbD) after hearing so many Adventures by Disney reviews.
 Although AbD trips are definitely expensive, there are so many benefits.
 Here’s our Adventures by Disney review, including many reasons why you may want to travel with Adventures by Disney.

 A side note – we chose to book our trip through a travel agent, my friend Kirsten at Pure Magic Travel.
 It doesn’t cost extra, and it made everything so much easier.
 Kirsten booked the trip, reminded us when payment was due, and made sure we had all of the paperwork in on time.
 Although we do sometimes receive media rates on trips, this trip was booked at full price.
 We always disclose when we’ve received a discount or comp.

 Adventures by Disney Review: Reasons Why You May Want to Travel With Adventures by Disney

 Wondering what is Adventures by Disney?
 Adventures by Disney is a guided group tour company run by Disney.
 Families go in groups to various destinations, accompanied by tour guides.